The Violet Hour

 A riveting, immersive journey into the unsettling underbelly of the art world

 Cahill allows us a private view of the art world in all its rancid glamour.
 The artist Thomas Haller - like Wilde's Dorian Gray - has sold his soul.
-As painters, gallerists and collectors move between New York and the Venice Biennial, auction houses and apartments hung with Mapplethorpes or Picassos, a reckoning is coming.
+As painters, gallerists and collectors move between New York and the Venice Biennale, auction houses and apartments hung with Mapplethorpes or Picassos, a reckoning is coming.
 Pulsing with violence and longing, this is a sumptuous, sinister morality tale